Translating Your Military Job Duties into Civilian Duties

 The Illinois Department of Employment Security (IDES) offers a variety of job search assistance to veterans.
 More information on their services can be found by clicking: IDES Services for Veterans.

 The U.S. Department of Labor offers e-VETS Resource Advisor, an interactive, online tool to assist veterans, service members, their families and caregivers to navigate information on a variety of topics, including education, job training and employment: http://www.dol.gov/elaws/evets.htm

-If you meet the above qualifications, please upload your DD-214 form with your application and contact the Human Resources division after submitting your application for additional information.
+If you meet the above qualifications, please upload your DD-214 form or other documentation with your application.

 Disclaimer: Links or references to other information or organizations are for reference only and do not constitute an endorsement.
 The City of Urbana is not responsible for content on referenced sites.